y-scope/clp/README.md

 compressed logs without decompression.
 CLP supports both JSON logs and unstructured (i.e., free text) logs.
 It also supports real-time log compression within several logging libraries.
 CLP also includes purpose-built web interfaces for searching and viewing the compressed logs.
-To learn more about it, you can read our [2021 paper][clp-paper-21] and [2024 paper][clp-paper-24].
-The former describes how we handle unstructured logs whereas the latter describes how we extend it to JSON logs.
+To learn more about it, read our [2021 paper][clp-paper-21] about handling unstructured logs and our [2024 paper][clp-paper-24] on extending it to JSON logs.

 # Benchmarks